RashSR/Exasol-Preprocessor-Temporal/README.md

 ## Supported Commands

+Due to its prototype nature this implementation does not support all possible SQL commands.
+Each query is confirmed with a status message.
+If this message is displayed, it means that the command has been executed successfully.
+This message contains usefull information e.g. how many rows are affected by this change.

 After activation, each newly created table has historical storage.
 This is accomplished using a history table and an SQL view with only current data.
 Each table has a corresponding history table with the prefix *HIST_* following the <table_name> and both tables can be queried like expected.
 Tables can be created with commands such as:<br>
 ``` sql
 CREATE TABLE <table_name> (<column_name> <DATATYPE>, ...);